trilitech/tezos-developer-docs/docs/unity/reference/TokenContract.md

 ```

 Deploys (originates) a contract based on the built-in contract, including prompting the connected wallet to pay the origination fees.

+The SDK stores the address of the contract with the Unity [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).

 Parameters: